Novater/gisim/README.md

 - sim action list currently wastes 1 frame if the current skill is on cd
 - resist is currently assumed to be flat. should be per element per enemy
 - action list currently goes around in circles, can't really make use of skill charges
+- there should be an animation lock if normal attacks are not chained

 ## todo list